 The Company tests goodwill and indefinite-lived intangible assets for impairment on an annual basis or more frequently as facts and circumstances change, as required by ASC Topic 350, Intangibles - Goodwill and Other ("ASC 350").
 ASC 350 allows for an optional qualitative analysis to determine the likelihood of impairment.
 If the qualitative review results in a more likely than not probability of impairment, a quantitative analysis is required.
 The qualitative step may be bypassed entirely in favor of a quantitative test.
 The quantitative analysis identifies impairments by comparing the fair value of a reporting unit with its carrying value, including goodwill.
 The fair values can be determined based on a combination of valuation techniques including the expected present value of future cash flows, a market multiple approach, and a comparable transaction approach.
-If the fair value of a reporting unit exceeds its carrying value, goodwill is not considered impaired.
-Conversely, if the carrying value of a reporting unit exceeds its fair value, an impairment charge for the difference is recorded.
+If the fair value of a reporting unit exceeds its fair value, an impairment charge for the difference is recorded.